 Why this matters now

 The risk is not theoretical.
 NHS trusts are one of the most phished organisations in the UK, and council email is regularly spoofed for benefit fraud, invoice scams, and impersonation of elected officials.
 Without active DMARC monitoring, an organisation has no visibility into who is sending mail in their name.
-A policy of p=none or no DMARC record at all is an open door to impersonation.
+A policy of p=none or no DMARC record at all is an open door to spoofing.

 What a public sector DMARC platform needs to do